hennaoj/NLP-Project/README.md

     - If you use full BNC corpus, be prepared to have enough RAM memory on your computer (32GB of RAM will be fully used)
     - Prepare to also wait some time to run everything some notebooks may take over an hour to run on slow computers and large copurs size

-Example of folder contents after setting up the environment after setting up the environment.
+Example of folder contents after setting up the environment.
 Items inside red squares should be added in after steps above.

 ![Example of folder contents after setting up the environment](/images/example_of_folder_contents.png)